Grover Whalen: Police Commissioner

 In 1928, he returned to civic life when he was appointed by Mayor Jimmy Walker to the position of New York City Police Commissioner.
 He was known to be a ruthless enforcer of Prohibition laws.
 Whalen was famously quoted as saying, "There is plenty of law at the end of a nightstick."

 Whalen came under fire for police handling of the International Unemployment Day demonstration on March 6, 1930, in New York City, in which an impromptu march of 35,000 or more demonstrators down Broadway to New York City Hall was set upon by 1,000 baton-wielding police.

 The brutal scene was described by a reporter from the New York Times:

 Hundreds of policemen and detectives, swinging nightsticks, blackjacks, and bare fists, rushed into the crowd, hitting out at all with whom they came into contact, chasing many across the street and into adjacent thoroughfares and pushing hundreds off their feet.
 From all parts of the scene of battle came the screams of women and cries of men with bloody heads and faces.

 Sharply criticized for the escalation of violence by the police, Whalen was forced to resign his post within two months.

 Later career

-He was later appointed by Fiorello La Guardia as Chairman of the Mayor's Committee on Receptions to Distinguished Guests, succeeding William Francis Deegan, and became a public celebrity easily recognized by his exquisitely groomed moustache and carnation boutonniere.
+He was later appointed by Fiorello La Guardia as Chairman of the Mayor's Committee on Receptions to Distinguished Guests, succeeding William Francis Deegan, and was recognized by his groomed moustache and carnation boutonniere.
 In this capacity, in which he served until the early 1950s, he officially welcomed everyone from Charles Lindbergh to Admiral Richard Evelyn Byrd to Douglas MacArthur to New York and became master of the ticker tape parade.

 In 1933, Whelan received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."
 In 1935, he became president of the New York World Fair Corporation and put a familiar face on the 1939 New York World's Fair.
 He was on the cover of Time magazine on May 1, 1939.